-With Hardik Bhatt — chief digital officer, CIO and secretary of the newly formed Department of Innovation & Technology — at the controls, the state is pursuing an aggressive technology agenda, including becoming the first smart state and fielding blockchain in government operations.
+Although Hardik Bhatt has since left his role as chief digital officer, CIO and secretary of the newly formed Department of Innovation & Technology, the state is still pursuing an aggressive technology agenda, including becoming the first smart state and fielding blockchain in government operations.
 Several smaller projects are also in the works, such as making a smart building; exchanging information with smart city projects in Telangana, India; and mandating cybersecurity training for all state employees.

 Bhatt sees great potential in the state’s digital revolution, and he would know.
 He has extensive experience in smart city development after leading government development for Cisco’s smart city efforts for several years and assisting in Chicago’s smart city transformation.

 Prior to his departure, Bhatt sat down with StateTech to speak about how the state is implementing these different aspects of IT innovation and how the efforts are making the state a technology leader.

 STATETECH: Illinois has a lot on its technology agenda right now.
 What do you feel is your No. 1 priority?

 BHATT: The No. 1 priority is the comprehensive digital transformation.
 That transformation is not just with IT.
 It’s about changing how the state government operates and provides services, moving forward with the right technology and an enhanced focus on the taxpayers’ investments.